GoClipse/goclipse/documentation/UserGuide.md

 ### Configuration

 A [Go installation](https://golang.org/doc/install) is required for most IDE functionality.
 Access Eclipse preferences from the menu `Window / Preferences`, navigate to the `Go` preference page, and configure the Go installation path under the `GOROOT` field.
-The other fields (such as `GOOS` or `GOARCH`) can remain at the default settings.

 For functionality such as code completion, open definition, and editor outline, you will need:
  * The [gocode](https://github.com/nsf/gocode) tool.
 It is recommended to use the latest gocode version.